FerretCode/rfid-inventory-tracker/README.md

 -   May also be connected to SQL or use MQTT for item requests
 -   Can view statistics about items, reads, writes, etc.
 -   Telemetry
--   Can also generate item lists for writing to write to the microSD card on the writer
+-   Can send new items to be associated with an RFID tag over MQTT to the writer
 -   Can be deployed easily using IaC tooling

 ## Dashboard Stack